 ACC also hosts free virtual support and online addiction meetings that many individuals use to help support their recovery.
 Those hoping to find help in their local areas can also use their free directory to locate the nearest treatment facilities or they can use the free text line to start the road to recovery.

-If you are considering leaving, prepare an overnight bag and keep it in a safe, but an accessible place for you (and your children if you have any).
+If you are considering leaving, prepare an overnight bag and keep it in a safe, but accessible place for you (and your children if you have any).
 Include:

 - Money, checkbook, bank cards, credit cards